jeffreykegler/old_kollos/notes/misc/strand.md

     + For every `[pred, succ]` in `Sources(yim)`

-          In the previous step, note that `succ` is after all the reverse nucleosymbols, and therefore is after the split point and entirely inside the suffix parse.
+      - In the previous step, note that `succ` is after all the reverse nucleosymbols, and therefore is after the split point and entirely inside the suffix parse.
         `Rule(succ)` will be a non-nucleotide rule.

+      - Let `link` be

+                 [
+                   Recursive-node-add(prefix-node, pred, rule),
+                   Recursive-node-add(undef, succ, undef),
+                 ]

       - `Link-add(new-node, link)`

     + `Node-to-bocage-add(new-node)`